 How a testamentary trust vs a living trust is a major factor to consider.
 Placing assets in a living trust can help avoid probate process, saving valuable time and money.
 Unlike living trusts, testamentary trusts must go through probate court, which can be a lengthy and legal process.

-They are included in the public record during the probate process.
-However, a living trust remains a confidential document and is not subjected to public scrutiny.
+The court includes them in the public record during probate.
+However, a living trust remains a confidential document and won’t face public scrutiny.

 3. Revocability

 A testamentary trust is established after the grantor's death and can’t be revoked.
-In contrast, a living trust is typically revocable during the grantor's lifetime, giving them the flexibility to make or cancel changes.
+In contrast, a living trust is typically revocable during the grantor's lifetime.
+It gives the grantor the flexibility to make or cancel changes.
 However, it becomes an irrevocable living trust once the grantor passes away.

 4. Control

 In testamentary trusts, control is transferred to a trustee only after the grantor's death.
 A living trust differs from a testamentary trust in this regard.
-Living trusts offer a unique advantage where the grantor can serve as the initial trustee and maintain control during their lifetime.
+Living trusts let the grantor act as the first trustee.
+This helps them keep control of the trust while they are alive.

-The terms of the trust aren’t set in stone while you are alive.
+You can change the terms of the trust while you are alive.
 With provisions for successor trustees, this type of revocable trust provides flexibility and peace of mind.

 5. Tax Implications and Expenses

 The probate process is costly because of how lengthy the process can be, which will use funds from the trust.
 At the end of this process, your beneficiaries will eventually have less of your money.
 This is something to consider with a testamentary trust vs a living trust.
-All income generated by a trust is considered taxable.
+The IRS considers all income a trust earns as taxable.

 6. Funding for Trusts